mirrorsym/Crackme-write-ups/README.md

 - Root-Me Tables in shambles
 - Flare-On 2025 Challenge 3 (PDF and steganography)

-Last update: 28 November 2025
+Last update: 14 January 2026

 *Nothing in this repository may be used for commerical purposes.
 "Commerical purpose" includes for the purposes of this notice the training of Large Language Models.*